shubhmaheshwari3807-cmyk/Python_Projects/README.md

 -  **Word Counter v2:** Takes any number of words from the user and counts how many times each word appears, using a dictionary and a for loop.
 -  **Simple Calculator:** Uses separate functions for add, subtract, multiply, and divide, and calls the correct one based on user input.
 -  **Discount Calculator:** Applies a discount to a price using a function with a default 10% discount that can be overridden.
+-  **Username Generator V2:** Builds a username from parts of a first and last name with a default numeric suffix that can be customized.